- From Solar Panels to Spaghetti Noodles, the Color of Japanese Business Is GREEN

 In Austin, Texas, for example, local resident Burleigh Custis said he is “very pleased” with his purchase of an eco-friendly Prius car.
 Toyota estimates that its latest Prius models, with their hybrid gas-electric power system, get 50 miles per gallon in the United States and better than 30 kilometers per liter in Japan, which means they use less gasoline and have lower greenhouse gas emissions than conventional automobiles.
 “The green aspect of the Prius heavily influenced my decision to buy it,” Custis said, adding that he now spends much less money on fuel than he used to and enjoys the satisfaction of “lending support to the alternative car movement.”

 In a different part of the world, Myanmar opposition leader Aung San Suu Kyi has also taken notice of Japan’s green technology.
-In April, she visited Panasonic Center Tokyo, a showroom in Tokyo where she looked at a model of an energy-efficient solar-powered house.
+She visited Panasonic Center Tokyo, a showroom in Tokyo where she looked at a model of an energy-efficient solar-powered house.
 According to a Panasonic spokesperson, she “asked many technical questions about systems using solar panels…She said that Japanese solar panels were expensive and she wanted Japanese makers to make solar panels that people can use on their homes in Myanmar.”

 In Australia and Britain, restaurant chefs are getting on the green Japanese bandwagon too.
 According to Reina Otsuka, the founder and CEO of online eco-products store eco+waza, chefs appreciate the Naked Pan brand of cast iron pans that her company sells partly because they cook food well and partly because they are made with a centuries-old Japanese technique that renders them non-stick without the use of possibly harmful chemicals.
 That they are made with 75 percent recycled iron is another plus.
 There are reasons why so many eco-products are coming out of Japan.